romi/Plant-Imager3/docker/nginx/README.md

 - Runs the container in detached mode (`-d`)
 - Names the container `plantimager_nginx`
-- Connect the container to the network `romi-network` (to access the plantdb container, also on the same network)
+- Bind the path whe you create your OpenSSL certificates (`/path/to/cert/ssl/`) to the location NGINX expect them to be (`/etc/nginx/ssl/`)
 - Maps the following ports:
     - Host port 80 → container port 80 (HTTP)
     - Host port 443 → container port 443 (HTTPS)
-    - Host port 8080 → container port 8080 (controller traffic)

 ## Stop & Clean Up